Dr. Tetyana's Perspective

-In 2012, Tseng et al. published a seminal paper in PLoS One describing the effects of several SARS-CoV vaccine candidates on subsequent challenge of research animals with SARS virus.
+In 2012, Tseng et al. published a seminal paper in PLoS One describing the effects of several SARS-CoV vaccine candidates on subsequent challenge of research animals with the SARS virus.
 Vaccinated mice developed anti-SARS antibodies and were protected from viral infection upon challenge.
 However, their lung showed a serious type of immunopathology in response to post-vaccinal virus exposure – pulmonary eosinophilic infiltration.
 The authors cautioned against application of these vaccines in humans.

-What are eosinophils and why their infiltration of the lung is dangerous?
+What are eosinophils and why is their infiltration of the lung dangerous?

 Eosinophils are white blood cells that are part of the immune system mediating allergic and hypersensitivity reactions.
 Their infiltration of tissues can lead to serious disease.

-A world leading hospital in respiratory care, National Jewish Health, gives a succinct description of eosinophilic lung disease:
+A world-leading hospital in respiratory care, National Jewish Health, gives a succinct description of eosinophilic lung disease: